 Can I bring my own drinks onboard?

 Norwegian Cruise Line: With the exception of wine and champagne, bringing alcohol on board is prohibited.
-Bottles consumed in dining or public areas is subject to a corkage fee – $15 for 750ml and $30 for 15ml bottles.
+Bottles consumed in dining or public areas are subject to a corkage fee – $15 for 750ml and $30 for 15ml bottles.
 Alcohol bought in port or the ship’s shop will be held and delivered to you at the end of your cruise.

 Royal Caribbean: Guests are not permitted to bring alcoholic/non-alcoholic beverages on board.
 On boarding day, guests may bring wine and champagne on board, limited to two bottles per stateroom.
-Alcohol bought at ports of call will be stored by the ship and returned to your stateroom on the last day of sailing.
+Alcohol bought in ports of call will be stored by the ship and returned to your stateroom on the last day of sailing.

-If this information has helped you make your mind up about which cruise to take, visit the Cruise1st homepage for a huge range of fantastic deals, or call our dedicated team on 0808 274 6777.
+If this information has helped you make your mind up about which cruise to take, visit the Cruise1st homepage for a huge range of fantastic deals, or call our dedicated team on 0800 230 0655.

 Image credits: Dave Herlholz

-Note: This post was updated in October 2017 for accuracy and timeliness.
+Note: This post was updated in August 2018 for accuracy and timeliness.